Alzymologist/yeast/doc/legacy/propagation-0.1.0.md

 ## Procedure

-1. Transfer starting colony into test tube
+1. Transfer starting colony into test tube.
-2. Incubate test tube at set temperature until signs of intense fermentation in stationary phase ("high krausen") are observed
+2. Incubate test tube at set temperature until signs of intense fermentation in stationary phase ("high krausen") are observed.
-3. Transfer to next larger vessel; repeat until required volume is inoculated
+3. Transfer to next larger vessel; repeat until required volume is inoculated.
 4. In final vessel, wait for end of intense fermentation for biomass growth.
-Resulting product when resuspended would be approximately 4-5 times smaller than the last fermentation volume
+Resulting product when resuspended would be approximately 4-5 times smaller than the last fermentation volume.